Sef Gonzales: Investigation

 Based on the initial evidence, NSW Police investigators assumed that the murders were part of a robbery attempt.
-However, given the absence of a forced entry and despite some superficial ransacking, nothing of value was missing, including the cash in the victims' possession.
-Also, given the three-hour duration of the crimes it was deemed unlikely that thieves would remain in the house for that long.
-After noticing an emotional detachment and many inconsistencies in Gonzales' story, such as his claims of performing CPR, and no evidence of any intruders, police began to suspect that he was involved.
+However, there was no sign of intrusion or a forced entry, and despite some superficial ransacking, nothing of value was missing, including the cash in the victims' possession.
+Also, given the three-hour duration of the crimes, it was deemed unlikely that thieves would remain in the house for that long.
+Police also noticed an emotional detachment and many inconsistencies in Gonzales' story, such as claims of performing CPR, and thus began to suspect that he was involved.
 Gonzales' clothes, for example, were found to have the same paint used to spray the graffiti and a shoe box in his room matched the shoes used in the attack.
 Based on this, Gonzales' internet records were searched, his phone calls began to be recorded, and he was befriended and surveilled by an undercover policeman.

 In December 2001, police were able to disprove Gonzales' first alibi, that he waited in his car in the driveway before driving to another suburb and later meeting his friend on the night of the murders.
 Gonzales then constructed a second alibi, claiming he had taken a taxi (as his car may have been recognised) and visited a brothel at the time of the murders, but this was discredited by both the supposed taxi driver and a sex worker.
 Other false trails included the fabrication of an e-mail that implicated a business rival of Teddy in the murders and the staging of an attempted burglary on 30 May.
 A breakthrough came when Gonzales' fingerprint was matched to a series of product poisoning letters which matched address searches on his personal computer.
 Other evidence indicated his research into poisons, the ordering of toxic-plant seeds, and recent unexplained poisoning-like illnesses in his family.
 On 13 June 2002, detectives from Strike Force Tawas arrested Gonzales.